cranndarach/cognition/attention/tg80slides.md

 ### Experiments 8 and 9

-If detecting a feature does not require attention, then it shouldn't depend on knowing where it was.
+* If detecting a feature does not require attention, then it shouldn't depend on knowing where it was.

-If feature *integration* (detecting two or more features and then recognizing that they happen together) requires attention, then identifying a conjunction should depend on knowing where it was.
+* If feature integration requires attention, then identifying a conjunction *should* depend on knowing where it was.
+    * Detecting two or more features and then recognizing that they happen together

 * Presented two rows of characters for a short amount of time
 * Participants tried to name the "odd one out" and say where it was
     * Typical feature vs. conjunction manipulation

 Accuracy at identifying the target was more closely related to accuracy at locating it for the conjunction targets compared to the feature targets.